johnforfar/chainlink-data-chat/README.md

-## Openmesh Chainlink Data Dashboard
+## Chainlink AI Search

-Selfhosted website to trustlessly show Chainlink price feed and CCIP information.
+AI-powered website to search and analyze Chainlink price feed and CCIP information.

 ## Commands (in root folder)